 - Cup feeding – Cups aren’t only for older babies.
 If you’re at your wits’ end of the bottle journey, consider using a cup instead.
 Even young babies can learn to feed from a cup when done right.

-Advice For Dads When Baby Won’t Take Their Bottle
+Advice For Partners When Baby Won’t Take Their Bottle

 Even if mom will be home for another three months or so, introduce the bottle early and, as highlighted above, remain consistent about it.